 - to improve our products and services;

-- to improve our website and ensure that content from our website is presented in the most effective manner for you and for your computer;
+- to improve our websites and ensure that content from our websites is presented in the most effective manner for you and for your computer;

-- to monitor and administer our website and for internal operations, including troubleshooting, data analysis, testing, research, statistical and survey purposes;
+- to monitor and administer our websites and for internal operations, including troubleshooting, data analysis, testing, research, statistical and survey purposes;

 - to allow you to participate in any interactive features of our service, when you choose to do so;

-- to deal with any enquiries, applications or CVs submitted by you in connection with any vacancies advertised by Sparx (see Disclosures of your personal data for further details);
+- to deal with any enquiries, applications or CVs submitted by you in connection with any vacancies advertised by Sparx (see How does Sparx share your data? for further details);

-- as part of our efforts to keep our website safe and secure; and
+- as part of our efforts to keep our websites safe and secure; and

 - for internal record keeping.